 Many Sedevacantists quote the papal bull Cum Ex Apostolatus, of Paul IV, as a legal basis for their position that the Popes after Pius XII were not legitimate Popes.

-In the following quotation, the Sedevacantist Bishop, Donald Sanborn, rector of Most Holy Trinity Seminary, explains why this argument used by his fellow Sedevacantists is false for two reasons: First, Cum ex Apostolatus was derogated by the 1917 Code, and hence no longer has legal force.
-Second, even if it were in force it would only not apply to the recent Popes, since they are not legally recognized as heretics by the Church.
-He only mentions Benedict/Ratzinger by name (since it was written prior to his abdication), but the same applies to Francis and the other recent Popes.
+In the following quotation, the Sedevacantist Bishop, Donald Sanborn, rector of Most Holy Trinity Seminary, explains the two reasons this argument, which is used by his fellow Sedevacantists, is false: First, Cum ex Apostolatus was derogated by the 1917 Code, and hence no longer has legal force.
+Second, even if it were in force, it would only not apply to the recent Popes, since they are not legally recognized as heretics by the Church.
+Sanborn only mentions Benedict/Ratzinger by name (since it was written prior to his abdication), but the same applies to Francis and the other recent Popes.

 The following is taken from Bp.
 Sanborn’s explanation of the Sedeprivationist Thesis of Guérard des Lauriers:

 Q. Does not Cum ex apostolatus of Pope Paul IV contradict the thesis?